 Frédéric

-Bouabré was born in 1923 in Zéprégüé,
+Bruly Bouabré, was born in 1923 in Zéprégüé,

 Côte dIvoire.

-work stems from a revelatory experience: on March 11, 1948,
+s work stems from a revelatory experience: on March 11,

-became Cheik Nadro: He who does not forget.'
+I became Cheik Nadro: He who does not forget.'

-From then on Bruly Bouabré
+From then on Bruly Bouabré tackled every field of knowledge

-in manuscripts about arts and traditions, poetry, tales, religion,
+and collected his research in manuscripts about arts and traditions,

-esthetics, and philosophy, revealing himself to be an astonishing
+himself to be an astonishing thinker, poet, encyclopedist, creator.

-preserve and transmit the knowledge of the Bété
+Searching for a way to preserve and transmit the knowledge of

-people, as well as the knowledge of the entire world, he invented
+the Bété people, as well as the knowledge of the

-an alphabet of 448 monosyllabic pictograms to represent phonetic
+entire world, he invented an alphabet of 448 monosyllabic pictograms

-syllables.
-This endeavor earned Bouabré the legendary
+to represent phonetic syllables.
+This endeavor earned Bouabré

-great scholar and linguist Jean-Paul Champollion (1790-1832),
+to the great scholar and linguist Jean-Paul Champollion (1790-1832),

 who discovered the key to understanding Egyptian hieroglyphs.